Admission decisions are made without regard to race, color, creed, gender, disability or national origin.

 Fee.
 A fee is charged to cover administrative costs associated with the awarding of the degree.
 This fee will be charged to the student’s account.

 Requirements.
 Students are solely responsible for knowing and meeting degree requirements.
-Any questions should be directed to the Office of the Registrar.
+Students cannot graduate with any incomplete classes, including elective courses which may or may not be required for the completion of the degree, on their record.

 Departmental Distinction.
 To be eligible to apply for graduation with departmental distinction, students must have completed a minimum of 75 semester hours with at least a 3.0 overall cumulative GPA, and must have at least a 3.25 cumulative GPA in courses taken in the department of the major, as verified by the Office of the Registrar.